-Jarbidge is also known for its premier fishing, as it’s the only place in the state of Nevada to nab the esteemed Bull Trout.
-Visitors can fish Jarbidge River right from the town of Jarbidge itself, or dive into the remote backcountry for a true back-to-nature experience.
-For additional fishing options, the Little Salmon River and its many tributaries are excellent for regularly hooking Rainbow and Brown Trout up to four pounds.
+Jarbidge is known for its premier fishing, and is the only place in Nevada to reel in the esteemed Bull Trout, or Dolly Varden.
+Anglers can fish the Jarbidge River right from the town of Jarbidge itself, or dive into the remote backcountry for a true back-to-nature experience.
+For additional fishing options, the Little Salmon River and its many tributaries are excellent for regularly wrangling Rainbow and Brown Trout.

-Jarbidge Wilderness Area also offers phenomenal hunting, as the majority of Nevada’s record deer and elk come from this region.
-Bird hunters will enjoy the number of sage grouse, chukar and pheasant found in the region as well.
+Jarbidge Wilderness also offers phenomenal hunting, as the majority of Nevada’s record Mule Deer and Rocky Mountain Elk come from this region.
+Bird hunters will enjoy a number of grouse, chukar, and pheasant found in the region as well.